jaxyfury/Ambariops/apps/auth/README.md

 sh run.sh
 ```

 The authentication service will start on port `3002` by default.
-The `apps/home` application is pre-configured to send its login and registration requests to this port.
+The `apps/home` application is pre-configured to send its login and registration requests to this service.